 Practice Your Listening Skills

-For this drill, you need a companion and a topic that you can speak enthusiastically on for a few minutes.
-One person is the speaker, the other is the listener.
-The speaker talks for one minute about their topic while the listener actively IGNORES the speaker.
+For this drill, you’ll need a companion and a topic you can speak about enthusiastically for a few minutes.
+One person is the speaker; the other is the listener.
+The speaker talks for one minute about their topic while the listener actively ignores them:

-- Do everything but walk away or touch the speaker to avoid listening to them.
+- Do everything, aside from walking away or touching the speaker, to avoid listening to them.

 - Do not say anything or respond to the speaker in any way, ignoring the speaker completely.